-Class MidiFileWriter2 – Build MIDI files and Play It!
+Class MPTKWriter – Build MIDI files and Play It!

 Also look at these page: Midi Timing and Integration of MPTK by script.

-The schema is classical and you will find all the detail for the class MidiFileWriter2 here in the documentation.
+The schema is classical and you will find all the detail for the class MPTKWriter here in the documentation.

-• defined timing in millisecond: more easy to understand but initial tempo must be respected.
+• Define timing in millisecond: more easy to understand but initial tempo must be respected.

-• defined timing in ticks: independent of the tempo.
+• Or in ticks: independent of the tempo.

-• Write the Midi file or Play the Midi file.
+• Write or Play directly the Midi file.

 See below an extract of the demonstration script.